All Episodes

 Well, we must speak truth to power.

-And of course, whose power?
+And, of course, who's power?

-Well, power is Republican administrations.
+Well, power is Republican Administrations uh, big corporate titans, CEOS.

-Uh, and and uh so focus on this thing and try to tarnish the image of an airplane under the guise of doing great work to save humanity from possible dire consequences at the hand of evil profiteers who couldn't care less about their customers dying, which really makes a lot of sense.
+So focus on this thing and try to tarnish the image of an airplane under the guise of doing great work to save humanity from possible dire consequences at the hand of evil profiteers who couldn't care less about their customers dying, which really makes a lot of sense.

-It's like McDonald's is trying to kill their customers.
+It's like Mcdonald's is trying to kill their customers.

-It's it's it's absurd, but this is the this is the theory.
+It's absurd, but this is the.

-That's right, my friends, a powerful, influential member of the media, as well as being a highly trained broadcast specialist, making it look easy like anybody can do it.
+Powerful, influential member of the media, as well as being a highly trained broadcast specialist, making it look easy like anybody can do it.

-And many have tried.
+But they can't, and many have tried.

 Let's listen to Dan Blather himself.

-Us is uh September 20th, 2004.
+This is September 20th, 2004.

 I made a mistake.

-I didn't dig hard enough long enough, didn't ask enough of the right questions.
+I didn't dig hard enough, long enough, didn't ask enough of the right questions.

 And I trusted a source who changed his story.